-Chris is a Senior Solicitor in the Construction and Engineering Team.
+Chris is a Senior Associate in the Construction and Engineering Team.
 He is primarily involved in advising clients on construction and engineering disputes, whether at the Pre-Action stage, in Court proceedings or through various forms of Alternative Dispute Resolution.
 He has a wide range of experience acting on claims brought against contractors, architects, surveyors, engineers and asbestos contractors.

 Chris also has experience of advising clients on construction and engineering transactions, including advising on building contracts, professional appointments / service agreements, warranties and letters of reliance.